Employment and employee benefits in United Arab Emirates: overview

 national holidays and pay for national holidays;

-The length of notice that the employee must give and receive to terminate the employment.
+The length of notice that the employee and employer must give and receive to terminate the employment.

 The employee's job title or a brief description of their work.